About Us

 We carry this out through four pillars, which are bridge, connect, integrate, and expand.

-Expanding career pathways and the diverse pipeline into athletics, sports and fitness.Â
+Expanding career pathways into brain health through sports and speech-language pathology.Â

 OUR ANNUAL GOALS